Skip to Main Content

 Employers own copyright of the work of their employees, unless there is an agreement to the contrary.

-• A person who commissions and agrees to pay for a particular work (book, photograph etc.), owns the copyright on that work, unless there is an agreement to the contrary.
+• A person who commissions a particular work (book, photograph etc.), owns the copyright on it, unless there is an agreement to the contrary.
 See paragraph 2.2 of the above policy.

 • Copyright may be assigned by contract, e.g. by an author to a publisher.